-Board Assurance Framework (Mar 2023)
+Board Assurance Framework (Mar 2023) Our Values People focused Respect Integrity Dedication Excellence

 AUDIT COMMITTEE

 TERMS OF REFERENCE1

 1. CONSTITUTION AND PURPOSE

 In accordance with the Constitution of the Trust, a Non-Executive Committee is established, to be known as the Audit Committee ("the Committee").
 The Terms of Reference of the Committee shall reflect the requirements of NHSI documents - NHS Foundation Trust Code of Governance (July 2014) and 'Governance over audit, assurance and accountability: guidance for foundation trusts' (March 2015)